jijomah/RedTeamVsBlueTeam-/README.md

 Tasks Performed

 Red Team Objectives:

 •	Discover the lP address of the Linux server.

 •	Locate the hidden directory on the server.

 •	Brute force the password for the hidden directory.

-•	Break the hash password with John the Ripper
+•	Break the hash password with John the Ripper.

 •	Connect to the server via Webdav.

 •	Upload a reverse php connection payload.

 •	Capture and show the flag to your instructor.

 Blue Team Objectives:

 Use Wireshark to open the Snort log on your Kali machine.
 Look through the data and answer the following questions according to Wireshark:
-O How long did the attack last?
+•	How long did the attack last?

-O How many password attempts were made?
+•	How many password attempts were made?

-O ln which packet was the correct password found?
+•	ln which packet was the correct password found?

-O In which packet was the shell placed onto the server?
+•	In which packet was the shell placed onto the server?

-O In which packet was the shell activated?
+•	In which packet was the shell activated?

 Link to Presentation

 https://drive.google.com/file/d/1egvShHRDCL_apz1AUuDPjkd3XmF9F92j/view?usp=sharing